Iron Man in other media

 The Marvel Comics character Iron Man has appeared in various other media since his debut in Tales of Suspense #39 (March 1963).
-Iron Man has been the focus of three animated series and a direct-to-DVD animated feature.
-An Iron Man live-action feature film starring Robert Downey Jr. as the character and directed by Jon Favreau was released in 2008, with Downey also appearing as the character in the two sequels Iron Man 2 and 3, in a cameo in The Incredible Hulk, and as a main character in several other films in the Marvel Cinematic Universe including The Avengers, Avengers: Age of Ultron, Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, and Avengers: Endgame.
+Iron Man has been the focus of three animated series, two Japanese animated projects, and a direct-to-DVD animated feature.
+An Iron Man live-action feature film starring Robert Downey Jr. as the character and directed by Jon Favreau was released in 2008, with Downey also appearing as the character in the two sequels Iron Man 2 and 3, in a cameo in The Incredible Hulk, and as a main character in several other films in the Marvel Cinematic Universe (MCU) including The Avengers, Avengers: Age of Ultron, Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, and Avengers: Endgame.

 Television

 1960s

-Iron Man appeared in the 1966 series The Marvel Super Heroes where he was one of the five featured superheroes and was voiced by John Vernon.
+Iron Man appears as one of the main protagonists in The Marvel Super Heroes, voiced by John Vernon.